 In this edition of Editors’ Talk, editors from Los Angeles, São Paulo, Argentina, and Uruguay share their views on defining public spaces for everyone

-Nicolas Valencia: We assume public spaces are parks or squares, but can shopping centers and privately-owned cultural centers also be public spaces?
+Nicolas Valencia: It is assumed public spaces are parks or squares, but can shopping centers and privately-owned cultural centers also be considered as public spaces?
 What do you understand as “public”?

 Clara Ott: For me, public spaces are those who allow democratic, non-restrictive, and free access, independently of who is the owner of the place itself.
 But I like Eric's point of view, I had never thought of the virtual aspect of public spaces.